 One of Dorna’s key objectives is to create diverse platforms for the promotion of young riders in different countries, to ensure the development of future generations of new talented riders, who will eventually take the place of the current stars of MotoGP™ and WorldSBK.
-The basic idea is the organisation of competitions on the same machinery for all the riders, with that machinery sharing characteristics with the bikes used in MotoGP.
+The basic idea is the organisation of competitions on the same machinery for all the riders, with that machinery sharing characteristics with the bikes used in MotoGP™.
 These are motorcycles which combine some basic mechanical, riding style and set-up features, but also allow young riders to compete at a high level.

 Champions of previous editions

-For 2017 Toba will compete in the Moto3™ class of the MotoGP™ World Championship with Honda Team Asia, accompanied by another rider from the Asia Talent Cup and a fellow member of the Asia Talent Team in 2016, Thailand’s Nakarin Atiratphuvapat.
+In 2014, the Cup’s first champion was aforementioned Japanese rider Toba, who next finished fourth overall in the 2016 Moto3™ Junior World Championship, with three podiums and a victory.
+For 2017 Toba moved to the Moto3™ class of the MotoGP™ World Championship with Honda Team Asia, accompanied by another rider from the Asia Talent Cup and a fellow member of the Asia Talent Team in 2016: Thailand’s Nakarin Atiratphuvapat.

 2018 saw the first ever Australian IATC Champion crowned as Bill Van Eerde took the crown in the final round.
 He beat 2017 runner up Haruki Noguchi in a dramatic season finale and will now be a teammate of the Japanese rider in the Junior Talent Team racing in the FIM CEV Repsol Moto3™ Junior World Championship.